maelys-mcardle/snowflake/README.md

 ### Debug

-If your Snowflake program isn't parsed or executed as expected, you can use the `--debug` option.
+If your Snowflake program isn't parsed or executed as expected, you can use the `--debug` or `-d` option.
 This will give in-depth information about what the interpreter is doing at each step.
 You do not need the debug build of the interpreter to use this flag:

 ```
 ./snowflake --print --run --debug your-snowflake-program.sn